stephanemora/azure-docs.fr-fr/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Ensuite, nous utilisons le fichier CSV de sortie généré pour marquer l’attribut `mS-DS-ConsistencyGuid` sur l’objet cible dans la forêt F2.
+Ensuite, nous utilisons le fichier CSV de sortie généré pour marquer l’attribut `mS-DS-ConsistencyGuid` sur l’objet cible dans la forêt F2 :

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(